What Should the Employer Look for in an Interview Thank You Letter?

 Is excellent writing needed for all positions?
 No, but freedom from typos, spelling, and grammatical errors, and poorly written sentences signals a candidate who pays attention to detail and cares.

 - Evidence that the candidate is enthusiastic about the job, your company and the people he or she met is important.
-Some candidates are just attempting to get the job - any job.
+Some candidates are just attempting to get the job—any job.
 Your preferable candidate is actively choosing you in the employer-candidate match dance.

 - Does the candidate indicate that he or she understands the next step in your hiring process and timeline?
 Again, you don't want to lose your most qualified person because they think you don't want them or that they are your second choice.
+You need to respond quickly to your candidates of choice and communicate regularly through your hiring process.

 - If the candidate has reiterated his or her qualifications, do they match what you are searching for closely—especially in the key areas identified?
 You don't want to settle for a so-so candidate because of the pressure to accomplish the work or an artificial Human Resources department measure such as average length of time to hire.